utdata/csvkit-nicar/README.md

 ### redirecting commands, csvcut -c and csvlook

 Now that we have our one 1127-line file, it might make sense to just look at the top when we want to explore it.
-Above you redirected output with "csvstack" into another file using `>`, but we can also redirect output into another command using `|`, and in fact chain many commands together like this.
+Above you redirected output with "csvstack" into another file using `>`, but we can also redirect output into another command using `|`.
+In fact, we'll chain many commands together like this.
 That's what we'll work through here.

 - start with `$ head stacked.csv` to see the first 10 lines.

-"csvcut -c" allows us to select specific columns by their name or position. "csvlook" makes our output pretty.
-Let's work through them.
+Now let's talk about the command we'll add onto this. "csvcut -c" allows us to select specific columns by their name or position. "csvlook" makes our output pretty.
+Let's work through and add them one at a time.

 - hit the up arrow on your keyboard to get back that last command, then add to it as follows:

 `$ head stacked.csv | csvcut -c Location_Name,Location_County`

-You end up with:
+Hit return and you end up with:

 ``` text
 Location_Name,Location_County